What is intimacy in marriage and why is it important to restore it?

 I love my wife and I love my kids.
 But if I spend 24/7 with them, after a while I get a little stir crazy.
 The same is true for all of us.

-So be supportive of your spouse needing time out occasionally with their friends, or for a hobby.
+So be supportive of your spouse needing some time out occasionally with their friends, or for a hobby.

 Don’t be jealous of that, don’t take requests for that personally, and absolutely don’t try and prevent those things or always invite yourself along.